-Plan your study for 2013 before you go online to enrol in topics and register for classes.
+Plan your study before you go online to enrol in topics and register for classes.
 You need to know which topics are required for your course, and which topics you should enrol in first.
-You may need to decide on subject areas if majors, minors, specialisations or streams are part of your course structure.
+You may need to decide on subject areas if majors, minors, specialisations or streams are part of your course restructure.

 Planning your study before going online is the most important step to ensure a smooth enrolment experience!

-The course rule details the topics you need to study in order to complete your course.
-This may include core, option and elective topics, and details of specialisations, streams, and major and minor areas of study.
+The course rule shows the topics you need to study in order to complete your course.
+This may include core, option and elective topics, and details of specialisations, and major and minor areas of study.
 Read this first, before you attempt to enrol.
 The course rule will help you decide which topics or subject areas interest you.
-A link to your course rule can be found on your personal 5 steps to Flinders or the Flinders course information page.
+A link to your course rule can be found on the Flinders course information page.

 It is your responsibility to ensure that you complete the requirements of your course according to the course rule.

 Course advice and information sessions may be offered for your course.
 These sessions are an important way to find out about the requirements of your course, which topics to enrol in, and when and where they are offered.
-Check your 5 steps to Flinders for session details or the Course advice details page.
+Check the Course advice details page for more information.

-The Topics 2013 site has information on each topic, including the syllabus, any prerequisites, timetable and fees.
-Follow the links from your 5 steps to Flinders or go to Topics 2013 .
+The Topics 2018 site has information on each topic, including the syllabus, any prerequisites, timetable and fees.

-Decided on the topics you need for 2013?
+Decided on the topics you need?
 Plan a draft timetable using the details of class activities, days and times before you go online to enrol.
 Consider alternatives in case classes fill quickly.

 Download a Timetable planner (PDF 37KB) to help schedule your classes.

-Some intensives and summer schools have early start dates, check the timetable for details.
+Summer topics and some non-semester topics have early start dates, so check the timetable for details.
 Some classes may not start until the second week of semester, check your timetable carefully for start dates.

-If you are an international student studying in Australia on a student visa, refer to the Information for international students page for details of your enrolment responsibilities.
+If you are an international student studying in Australia on a student visa, refer to the General information for international students page for details of your enrolment responsibilities.

 If you have already studied at a higher education institution, TAFE/VET, or other Registered Training Organisation, you may be eligible for credit towards your course.
 Credit applications should be lodged as soon as possible, and normally no later than two weeks before the start of the relevant semester.
 If you lodge your application late then it may not be processed in time.
-For more information see your 5 steps to Flinders or the Credit transfer website.
+For more information see the Credit transfer website.

 Combined degrees allow you to undertake in-depth study in combinations that are not usually available in single degrees, eg Bachelor of Nursing/Bachelor of Health Sciences.
 Cross-credit reduces the time and cost and, with just 1 to 1.5 years extra study, you graduate with two degrees.
 Interested?
 Check to see if a combined degree is available for your course.